 The severity of today's Clostridium difficile may be underappreciated even by ID clinicians.
 This risk is especially high in patients who cannot communicate discomfort, such as those with spinal cord injury or very elderly.
-And note that colostomy and even ileostomy is not an exclusionary factor-C. difficile may affect small bowel with evident pseudomembranes, as well.
 Clostridium difficile has become a very virulent pathogen and causes many cases of rapidly progressive, life-threatening Clostridium difficile in our center.
 Keep a high level of suspicion.